I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/nc-dispmprt-dxgkddi-protected-callback.md

 <p>The adapter, including its registers and display mode, is maintained in the proper state to handle the DMA buffer that occurs on the return from the <i>DxgkProtectedCallback</i> routine.
 The driver should not change the visible state or capabilities of any application.</p>

-<p><i>DxgkProtectedCallback</i> must be called only when all access to the display adapter has been halted, as indicated by the status parameter <i>ProtectionStatus.</i></p>

-<p>The driver must ensure that following conditions are met during the callback routine:</p>

-<p>All interrupts on the device are disabled, and any remaining pending interrupts are handled, including any DPCs that may have been queued on any CPU but not yet serviced.</p>

-<p>All write-combined memory and any other cache-related states have been flushed.</p>

-<p>Any ACPI or BIOS/SMI events that occur do not access the hardware.</p>

-<p>Coherency is achieved between all adapters in a linked-adapter state configuration.</p>

-<p>The adapter, including its registers and display mode, is maintained in the proper state to handle the DMA buffer that occurs on the return from the <i>DxgkProtectedCallback</i> routine.
-The driver should not change the visible state or capabilities of any application.</p>

 ## -requirements
 <table>
 <tr>